JingyuZhang-01/Robot-Manipulation-Based-on-LLM-VLM/README.md

 - runmain.py automatically saves the latest detected target object information in:
   - /data/left/
   - /data/right/

-- Note:  The system selects the camera data (left or right) based on point cloud  density to avoid occlusion and ensure accurate grasp pose generation.
+Note:  The system selects the camera data (left or right) based on point cloud  density to avoid occlusion and ensure accurate grasp pose generation.
 - grasp_github.py generates and saves the latest grasp poses in:
   - /data/grasp/

+# Code Structure
+Compared  to the original Voxposer implementation, the following files have been  significantly modified or newly added to adapt the system to real-world  experiments:

+1. Hardware Interaction Modules
+- '''Realsense.py''':  Handles initialization of the RealSense D435 cameras, object  recognition, and fusion of point cloud data from multiple sources.
+- '''Realenv.py''': Implements the real-world experiment environment, replacing the '''rlbench_env''' from Voxposer.
+This module provides the primary interface for controlling the Mercury A1 robotic arm's motion.
+2. LLM Prompt Files

+The  prompts for the LLM (Large Language Model) have been updated to  integrate new functionalities for grasp pose generation, rotation planning, and visual feedback.
+The modified files include:
+- '''composer_prompt.txt''': Major modifications to incorporate visual feedback mechanisms.
+-'''affordance_map_prompt.txt''': Updated to refine the definition and selection of grasping targets.
+- '''rotation_map_prompt.txt''': Modified to adjust the criteria for generating grasping orientations.
+- '''parse_query_obj_prompt.txt''': Updated for loading and interpreting the grasp poses of target objects.
+- '''get_gripper_map_prompt.txt''': Adjusted to specify the gripper closure goals and actions.